“Like visual artists who learn to work safely with toxic paints and chemicals, musicians need the expertise to handle high-intensity sounds.”

 In solo practice, when we establish clear interpretive and technical maps, we optimize our learning process and minimize the need to repeat material.

 Part I of The Musician’s Way delineates strategies that increase efficiency in both solo and ensemble practice.

-If we plan to attend sporting events, dance clubs, rock concerts, or fireworks exhibits – or if we operate power equipment – we should consistently use earplugs and/or sound-blocking headphones.
+If we plan to attend sporting events, dance clubs, rock concerts, movie theaters, or fireworks exhibits – or if we operate power equipment – we should consistently use earplugs and/or sound-blocking headphones.

 6. Modify Acoustical Environments

 When a meter shows excessive levels in our rehearsal spaces, along with reducing our volume, we might install sound-absorbing materials, move to larger spaces, and employ other tactics as described on pages 284-286 of The Musician’s Way.

 We should use a meter before and after modifications to document any changes in sound levels.*

 We should always listen to recorded music at moderate volumes.
 That said, if we turn up for a favorite tune, we need to remember to turn down afterward.

 What’s more, when traveling on extended trips, we should switch off the music for long periods rather than leaving it on nonstop.